 Lasse Lehtonen, a helicopter mechanic, starts his apprenticeship at the Kymi mill.
-Lehtonen spent last summer working in the maintenance of the pulp mill.
-“My experiences during the summer job inspired me to apply to the program.
+Lehtonen spent last summer working in the maintenance of a pulp mill.
+“My experiences during the summer inspired me to apply to the programme.
 After two years we’ll be real experts.
 I’m already very familiar with safety because of my previous training in aviation mechanics,” Lehtonen says.
 Lehtonen likes to take on challenges also in his free time – he has, for example, restored a 1979 Mercedez-Bentz!

 For both Lehtonen and Arrevuo it’s important that their work offers possibilities for development and advancement.